Lexapro and Celexa Lawsuits

 • BBB A+ Rating Logo

-Women who took Lexapro while pregnant and gave birth to babies with serious birth defects have filed lawsuits against Forest Laboratories.
+Women who took Lexapro while pregnant and gave birth to babies with serious birth defects filed lawsuits against Forest Laboratories.
 Other parents sued the company after their children took Celexa and became suicidal.

 Forest Settles 32 Suicide Lawsuits